apptainer/apptainer-userdocs/singularity_compatibility.rst

 Next we can use the ``SINGULARITYENV_`` prefix to do the same thing, but this time we wil have the intended value be ``BAZ``:

-  $ SINGULARITYENV_FOO=BAZ apptainer exec  docker://alpine env
+  $ SINGULARITYENV_FOO=BAZ {command} exec  docker://alpine env
-  WARNING: DEPRECATED USAGE: Forwarding SINGULARITYENV_FOO as environment variable will not be supported in the future, use APPTAINERENV_FOO instead
+  WARNING: DEPRECATED USAGE: Forwarding SINGULARITYENV_FOO as environment variable will not be supported in the future, use {ENVPREFIX}ENV_FOO instead
   [...]
   FOO=BAZ

 Notice that we have a warning for ``DEPRECATED USAGE`` when doing so.
-This is because future version of {Project} may stop supporting environment variable compatibility once it is past this current period of transition.
+This is because a future version of {Project} may stop supporting environment variable compatibility once it is past this current period of transition.

 Finally, if both are set, the value set by the ``{ENVPREFIX}ENV_`` variable will